-PITTSFIELD, Maine — A Pittsfield town councilor called for the town manager’s resignation Tuesday during a regular council meeting, citing “improper, unprofessional and inflammatory” behavior.
+PITTSFIELD, Maine — A Pittsfield councilor called for the town manager’s resignation Tuesday during a regular council meeting for her alleged “improper, unprofessional and inflammatory” behavior.

 Across Maine, town councils and select boards are wrestling with how to efficiently run municipalities and strengthen their communities.
 That task has proved more challenging with heated politics and opinions dividing local governments.
 Pittsfield dealt with this Tuesday, when Councilor Michael Cianchette clashed with Mayor Heather Donahue, who fiercely defended the town manager.

-During his closing remarks, Cianchette said Ruth strayed from the typical format of the Town Manager’s Report section of the Oct.
+During his closing remarks, Cianchette said Ruth strayed from the typical format for a town manager’s report at the Oct.
 5 meeting “to give her unchallenged opinion on the topic.”

 Her report went “off script” to “rehash the previous issues that the chief of police and the police department experienced with the town manager and the labor negotiating committee while trying to establish extra benefits to attract potential new officers,” Cianchette said.